mayajenk/CEN3031/README.md

 cd frontend
 ng build
 ```
-Then navigate to the backend and run without tags.
+Then open a new terminal and navigate to the backend and run without tags.
 ```
 cd ../backend
 go run .